oroinc/documentation/backend/integrations/import-export/domain-model.rst

 **Description:**

-AbstractContextModeAwareNormalizer ia an abstract normalizer that manages the available normalizers and default modes.
+AbstractContextModeAwareNormalizer is an abstract normalizer that manages the available normalizers and default modes.

 **Methods:**